vurachaitanya/AWS/AWS_CLI.md

  - `aws codecommit list-pull-requests --repository-name <Repo name>` - ListPullRequests , which lists all pull requests for a repository
  - `aws sts get-caller-identity --profile sandbox` to check which profile it is assuming

+### Organization :
+`aws organizations list-roots` - list the root organization `aws organizations describe-organization` - describe organization `aws organizations describe-organizational-unit --organizational-unit-id` list the organization unit id details.
+`aws organizations leave-organization`  - Removes  a member account from its parent organization.
+This version of the operation is performed by the account that wants to leave.
+`aws organizations list-accounts` - Lists  all  the  accounts  in  the  organization.
+`aws organizations list-organizational-units-for-parent --parent-id <o-OrgID>` - List the Organization unit for the parent ID `aws organizations list-parents --child-id <o-OrgID>` - List the parent org info for the Chaild id given.

 ### AWS Commands :
 ```